AqwamCreates/DataPredict/docs/API/Models/BayesianLinearRegression.md

 # [API Reference](../../API.md) - [Models](../Models.md) - BayesianLinearRegression

-NormalLinearRegression is a supervised machine learning model that predicts continuous values (e.g. 1.2, -32, 90, -1.2 and etc. ).
+BayesianLinearRegression is a supervised machine learning model that predicts continuous values (e.g. 1.2, -32, 90, -1.2 and etc. ).
 It uses matrix calculations to find the best model parameters.

 ## Stored Model Parameters

 Contains a matrix.

+* ModelParameters[1][I][J]: posteriorMeanVector.
+Value of matrix at row I and column J. The rows are the features.

-* ModelParameters[I][J]: Value of matrix at row I and column J. The rows are the features.
+* ModelParameters[2][I][J]: posteriorCovarianceMatrix.
+Value of matrix at row I and column J. The rows and columns are the features.

 ## Constructors